DATA PRIVACY NOTICE

 4. What is the legal basis for processing your personal data

 We will only use your personal data for lawful purposes as set out in the GDPR.

-• We will ask you for explicit consent to use your personal data to keep you informed about news, events, activities and services, to process your gift aid donations and keep you informed about diocesan events.
+• We will ask you for explicit consent to use your personal data to keep you informed about news, events, activities and services and to keep you informed about diocesan events.

-• To meet our obligations under employment social security or social protection law.
+• To meet our legal obligations in relation to Gift Aid or under employment social security or social protection law.

 • To administer Wroughton and Wichelstowe PCC as a not-for-profit body with a philosophical or religious aim.
 This means that we will only use data relating to members or former members or those who have regular contact with us and we will not disclose it to a third party without consent.